-The lifecycle of bonding materials for your teeth is influenced by on how much bonding was done and your oral habits.
-Classically, however, bonding material lasts from 3 years up to about 10 years before requiring the touching up or replacing.
+The lifecycle of the bonding materials for teeth is influenced by on the extent of bonding (that how much bonding was done) and the oral habits.
+However, usually, the bonding material can last from 3 to 10 years before any touch-up or replacement is required.

 Apart from strengthening the teeth and brightens the smile, here are some other benefits of bonding on teeth:

-- It is one of the easiest and cost-effective procedures of cosmetic dentistry.
+- It is one of the simplest and cost-effective procedures of cosmetic dentistry.

-- It is done in a single office visit to the dentist, unlike dental veneers and crowns.
+- It is performed in one visit to the dentist, unlike dental veneers and dental crowns.

-- As compared to dental veneers and crowns, the dental bonding procedure requires an only small amount of enamel to be removed.
+- Unlike dental veneers and dental crowns, the procedure of dental bonding requires an only small amount of enamel to be removed.

-- It does not require anesthesia unless it is used to fill the cavity.
+- It doesn’t require anesthesia unless it is used to fill the cavity.

 Are there any risks associated with teeth bonding?

-Do the bonded teeth require any special care?
+Do the bonded teeth need any special care?